cedric-sun/pre-site/sql.md

 Variables
 ========
-2 class of variable: global and session
+2 class of variable: global and session [TODO]

 To Set a variable:
     SET character_set_server = ...